mF2C/cau-client/README.md

 	detectedLeaderID=0f848d8fb78cbe5615507ef5a198f660ac89a3ae03b95e79d4ebfb3466c20d54e9a5d9b9c41f88c782d1f67b32231d31b4fada8d2f9dd31a4d884681b784ec5a,deviceID=c6968d75a7df20e2d2f81f87fe69bf0b7dd14f4a22cca5f15ffc645cb4d45944bfdc7a7a970a9e13a331161e304a3094d8e6e362e88bd7df0d7b5473b6d2aa80

-The CAU-Client generates an RSA keypair (2048 length) and uses it to build a Certificate Signing Request (CSR) which it sends to the CAU together with the three arguments.
-The CAU first validates the IDKey against the mF2C Cloud CIMI instance before getting the CA to sign the CSR.
+The CAU-Client generates an RSA keypair (2048 length) and uses it to build a Certificate Signing Request (CSR) which it sends to the CAU together with the two arguments.
+The CAU, in turn, gets the CA to sign the CSR.
 The CAU-Client, on receiving the signed certificate, stores this locally within the Agent before returning an 'OK' message to the caller.
 The Agent certificate is used by other Agent blocks as a credential, e.g. as the server certificate by Traefik, for SSL handshake by the VPN-client.

 * get Agent public key - The public key associated with the Agent's certificate is used by the [ACLib](https://github.com/mF2C/aclib) block to implement policy based data security and to create/validate identity token for authenticating an Agent's identity.
 The function takes in an Agent's device ID which the CAU-Client sends to the CAU middleware to get the associated public key.
 Here is an example request message which needs to be UTF-8 encoded and terminates with an \n: